Codemos-Inc/Codemos-Modern/README.md

 When creating your Codemos Modern, you are asked to select an Adaptability mode, see [Customization Section](#customization).
 Currently, there are three options to choose from; **None**, **Gentle** and **Aggressive**.
 We are planning to add more options in the future.

 When you select an Adaptability mode other than **None**, a clever algorithm will be used to trick your eyes into thinking that the UI has transparency effects.
 This is done by using the accent color as the reference when calculating the opaque color of the UI elements.
-This way, the UI elements will adapt to your accent color and UI elenents will look like they are letting the light pass through.
+This way, the UI elements will adapt to your accent color and UI elements will look like they are letting the light pass through.

 <br/>